 This section as amended through May 21, 2020

 Article III — Academic Professional Representation

 Section 1.
-The academic professional electorate is composed of those members of the academic professional staff who are engaged in and responsible for the educational function of the University; ordinarily this will involve teaching and research.
-Specifically, the academic professional electorate shall consist of all persons of the campus non-visiting academic staff who have a full-time appointment, are paid by the University, are not candidates for a degree from this University, and who are members of the academic staff as defined in the University Statutes, Article II, Section 5, and satisfy the teaching or research criteria established by the Senate Committee on Elections and Credentials and approved by the Senate.
+The academic professional electorate shall consist of those members of the academic professional staff who are engaged in and responsible for the educational function of the University; ordinarily this will involve teaching and research.
+Specifically, the academic professional electorate shall consist of all persons of the campus non-visiting academic staff who have a full-time appointment, are paid by the University, are not pursuing a degree from this University, and who are members of the academic staff as defined in the Statutes, Article II, Section 5, and satisfy the teaching or research criteria established by the Senate Committee on Elections and Credentials and approved by the Senate.

 Section 2.
 All persons included in the academic professional electorate shall be eligible for election to the Senate, without distinction on the basis of rank or other criteria.
 Each member of the electorate shall be entitled to cast one vote for each open senatorial position in the member’s electoral unit.

 Section 3.
 Elections shall be held on the basis of ten voting units each with one seat.
 These election units shall be as nearly equal in size as is practicable and shall be the same as the voting units for the relevant Council of Academic Professionals election districts excluding the district that is comprised of the university system administration.

 Section 4.
 Those eligible to vote in each academic professional voting unit shall be notified that an election is to be held.
 Any member of the academic professional electorate who desires to run for election from their election unit shall submit a statement to that effect and a short biography to the appropriate academic professional voting unit elections and credentials committee.
 The nominee receiving the highest number of votes shall be deemed elected.